Welcome to The Keene, NH Lions Club

 The less privileged are referred to the club by social service organizations and physicians.
 Many times they contact the Lions Club on their own behalf.
 Each request is carefully considered,and if approved, funds are quietly made available directly to the recipient's physician or health care organization.

-In addition to eyesight causes, the Keene Lions have been responsible for spearheading community projects.
-New lighting, for example, at Keene High School's Alumni Field, Ashuelot River Park and The Keene Skate Park came about through the Keene Lion's efforts.
+In addition to eyesight causes, the Keene Lions Club has been responsible for spearheading community projects.
+Diabetes Awareness & Prevention, New lighting, for example, at Keene High School's Alumni Field, Ashuelot River Park and The Keene Skate Park came about through the Keene Lion's efforts.

 Today the entire community benefits.
 Likewise, the club was responsible for the installation of swimming pools at both Robin Hood Park and Wheelock Park and playground equipment at the Keene Recreation Center.
 And in 2015, the Lions Pavilion was constructed at the Keene Recreation Center and donated to the City of Keene.